2020 Virtual Learning Outcomes Symposium

 Val Walker leads the Business + Higher Education Roundtable (BHER).
 As CEO of this member-based not-for-profit organization, she sets BHER’s strategic direction and leads a strong team focused on building new opportunities in Canada’s skills and innovation ecosystem through collaboration.
 Beyond this, Val serves as co-chair of the Future Skills Council – a group established by the Government of Canada to advise on national and regional skills development and training priorities.
 She also speaks and advises regularly on innovation and talent.
 Prior to BHER, Val was the Vice President, Innovation and Skills, at the Business Council of Canada and Director of Policy at Mitacs.
 She holds a PhD from McGill University and is an alumna of the Government of Canada’s Recruitment of Policy Leaders Program.

-Matt’s passion for post-secondary education and student success.
+Matt’s passion is for post-secondary education and student success.
 He’s interested in innovative methods and emerging theories for work-integrated and experiential learning that maximize the student experience, support students in reaching their full potential, and ready students for the future and the world of work.

 Matt is a graduate of an Executive MBA program, a CivicAction Fellow, and is currently a Doctoral Candidate at the University of Calgary.
 His dissertation and research interest is on the experiences of international students in Co-operative Education.